apop274/CS222WebAppDevPage/README.md

-(this should be expired by 9.8.25)
+(this webpage should be expired after 9.8.25)